-The first English language guidebook to Japanese Museums to be published in 30 years
+The first English language guidebook to Japanese Museums to be published in 30 over years

 Japan is a country of museums.
 There are more than 1,200 art museums yet this fact is often little known outside its borders.
 They are sprinkled throughout Japan and their range is striking.
 Museums are a fascinating gateway into Japanese culture, whether traditional or contemporary, but foreign visitors are often bewildered by their quantity and variety.
 With only a few that offer information in English, a guidebook is indispensable.